Oliver Bierhoff: Club career

 The son of a German utility magnate, Bierhoff played for nine different clubs, in four different countries.
 He scored a total of 102 goals in Serie A, one of the highest totals for a non-Italian in the league's history.
 In the 1997–98 season, he was the Serie A top scorer with 27 goals for Udinese.

 Bierhoff, however, was never a success in the Bundesliga.
 After failing to shine in Germany, he got his chance in the Austrian Bundesliga.
 That gave him the chance at Ascoli in Italy.
-But it was at Udinese, under Alberto Zaccheroni, that Bierhoff found success and won his place in fame and in the German national team.
-He then transferred to Milan in 1998, winning the Serie A title in his first season with the club, scoring 19 goals in the league and 21 in all competitions, including the match-winning goal in the final, title-deciding match of the season, a 2–1 away win over Perugia.
+But it was at Udinese, under Alberto Zaccheroni, that Bierhoff found success and won his place in fame and in the Germany national team.
+He then transferred to AC Milan in 1998, winning the Serie A title in his first season with the club, scoring 19 goals in the league and 21 in all competitions, including the match-winning goal in the final, title-deciding match of the season, a 2–1 away win over Perugia.
 During the 1998–99 season, he set a Serie A record for most headed goals in a single season, with 15.
 After three seasons there, he moved to Ligue 1 side Monaco in 2001 for one year, before moving back to Serie A to play for ChievoVerona, where he retired at the end of the 2002–03 season.
 In his last game, he scored a hat-trick for Chievo in a 3–4 defeat to Juventus.

 International career

 Bierhoff debuted for the Germany national team in a friendly against Portugal on 21 February 1996.
 In his second appearance on 27 March 1996, he scored his first two international goals in his country's 2–0 win over Denmark.
-Altogether Bierhoff scored 37 goals in 70 caps, including both goals in the 2–1 win over the Czech Republic in the Euro 1996 final after having come on as a substitute.
+Bierhoff was not initially going to be selected by coach Berti Vogts for Germany's UEFA Euro 1996, but Vogts's wife convinced him to take Bierhoff, saying, "he'll repay you."
+Bierhoff would come on as a substitute in the final against the Czech Republic with Germany 1–0 down, and scored both the equaliser and the golden goal in extra time to win the tournament.

 In an important qualification match on 20 August 1997, Germany trailed Northern Ireland, 0–1, with 20 minutes left when the manager of the national team, Berti Vogts, sent in Thomas Häßler and Oliver Bierhoff.
-Within seven minutes the former provided Bierhoff with three assists, meaning Bierhoff had scored the fastest hat-trick in the history of the German national team.
+Within seven minutes the former provided Bierhoff with three assists, meaning Bierhoff had scored the fastest hat-trick in the history of the Germany national team.

 In 1998, he was appointed captain of the national team after the retirement of Jürgen Klinsmann.

-Bierhoff also played in Euro 2000, and both the 1998 and 2002 FIFA World Cups.
-In Germany's opening match of the 2002 tournament at the Sapporo Dome on 1 June, he scored in an 8–0 win over Saudi Arabia.
-He made his last appearance for his country on 30 June, when he was brought on during the second half of the 2002 FIFA World Cup Final against Brazil, but was unable to help the Germans score in the 0–2 loss.